kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

                 There is a feature that skips any processing if the weighting value is 0.0

                 !!! warning "default values"
-                    if the attribute name is not found, there will be an automatic adjustment/appandage with the default value of 1
+                    if the attribute name is not found, there will be an automatic adjustment/appandage with the default value of 1.0

             - `#!python "DestWgt" string `   default "weight"

                 name of the attribute from self.EntriesDf to access weight value for destination points.
 In the context of Betweeness Patronage, the value will represent destination preference.
-                There is a feature that skips any processing if the weighting value is 0.0 !!! warning "default values"
+                There is a feature that skips any processing if the weighting value is 0.0

+                !!! warning "default values"
-                    if the attribute name is not found, there will be an automatic adjustment/appandage with the default value of 1
+                    if the attribute name is not found, there will be an automatic adjustment/appandage with the default value of 1.0

             - `#!python "RsltAttr" string `   default "PatronBtwns"

                 Attribute name for the result. will be appended to self.NetworkDf.
+(And self.EntriesDf if Include_Destination set True)

             - `#!python "SearchDist" float `   default 1200.0

-                maximum path distance, corresponding to the data's units
+                Search distance from origin to destination in network distance.
+Note that origin-destination pairings that are close to SearchDist and have DetourR that may result in distances further than SearchDist will still append the path found.

             - `#!python "DetourR" float `   default 1.0